Ultimate XL Nappy Disposal Bundle with 18 Refills

 Explore the Range

-If your baby is in a special care baby unit (SCBU) or neonatal intensive care unit (NICU) and you are exclusively expressing, it's best to spend a little more on a hospital-grade electric breast pump.
+If your baby is in a special care baby unit (SCBU) or neonatal intensive care unit (NICU) and you’re exclusively expressing, it's best to spend a little more on a hospital-grade electric breast pump.
 This will help to maintain your breast milk supply.

-When you're shopping for your perfect breast pump, you might hear about open and closed systems, but what does this mean?
+When you're shopping for the best breast pump, you might hear the terms open and closed systems, but what are they and why are they important?

 Whichever type of pump you choose, all parts that touch your breast or breast milk need to be cleaned and sterilised after each use.